imagej/imagej.github.io/_pages/help/editing/math.md

 {% capture inline-equation-result %}
 When $$a \ne 0$$ , there are two solutions to $$(ax^2 + bx + c = 0)$$.
 {% endcapture %}
-{% include example code=inline-equation-code result=inline-equation-result %}
+{% include code-example code=inline-equation-code result=inline-equation-result %}

 ## Further reading